Release notes for 100.14

 General performance improvements were made in network analysis that reduces solving completion times, especially for local service areas and routing.

-The ArcGIS Runtime SDK for .NET Toolkit contains controls and components to accelerate your development.
+The ArcGIS Runtime SDK for Java Toolkit is an open source project with controls and utilities to help simplify some common development tasks.
 Visit the GitHub repo for more information and a list of available components.
-To reference the Toolkit in your projects use

 Enhancements for this release include: